 Study Rationale

 Rahm Sensor Development, Inc. (Rahm) has developed a non-contact vital signs monitor and has tested the system extensively on animal participants.
 The Company is currently selling this system into the veterinarian marketplace through a license to Zomedica, Inc., under the brand name VETGuardian(™).
-Other uses for this platform have been identified including non-contact pediatric, newborn and neonatal monitoring.
+Other uses for this platform have been identified including non-contact pediatric, and neonatal monitoring.
 Rahm is currently developing a system for this market, the Neo-Guardian(™).The goal of this study is to obtain pilot data on Neo-Guardian(™), its accuracy, usability and effectiveness in volunteer human infant participants.
 The study will collect heart rate, respiratory rate, and temperature using the Rahm device and compare with current standard connected vital sign monitoring methods including skin temperature sensors, pulse oximetry, and ECG electrodes.
 Our goal is to collect data across both preterm and term newborns as a first step towards commercialization and FDA clearance of the device for newborn human use.
 A similar system, the Xandar Kardian XK300, received FDA clearance for use with adult humans in US hospitals, nursing homes, and residential homes.

 Background